 Oakmont is home to a number of regional amenities including the renowned Oakmont Country Club, Longwood at Oakmont, Riverview Park and the Kerr Museum.
 The town has hosted the United States Open Golf Tournament eight times and the 65th U.S. Women’s Open.
 It is well-known for its shopping and restaurant district with unique “dual main streets” flanking a rail line and the Arboretum Walking Trail.
 The design of the street grid and level town center allows for walkable connections to the existing neighborhood.
 Oakmont is noted for architecturally unique homes, great schools and enhanced quality of life.

-The River’s Edge Clubhouse will be built at the conclusion of Phase 1 development, offering a variety of exclusive amenities to the River’s Edge community.
+The River’s Edge Clubhouse offers a variety of exclusive amenities to the River’s Edge community.
 Take advantage of the fitness facilities and adjoining swimming pool, or host social gatherings in the private clubhouse.
-Private boat docks will be available for lease or purchase by River’s Edge homeowners.

 Riverside Park, just a short walk from the River’s Edge, contains tennis courts, basketball court, running track, pavilions, a children’s playground and a baseball field.

 Allegheny Avenue is lined with charming, locally owned salons, spas and boutiques.
 All the basics and more are conveniently located within walking distance.
 Discover one of a kind pieces of jewelry, clothing, accessories and antiques.
-Treat your self to a day of superior spa services.
-Some town favorites include Mulberry Antiques, SugarPlum Baby Boutique, La Perla, Crimson Couture, Amanda Lee Glassware, Oakmont Skin Care, Lon Michaels Wellness Spa & Salon, Vintage Rose Day Spa and more.
+Treat yourself to a day of superior spa services.
+Some town favorites include Mulberry Antiques, The Medicine Shoppe, Posh + Precious, La Perla, Crimson Couture, Amanda Lee Glassware, Oakmont Skin Care, Lon Michaels Wellness Spa & Salon, Vintage Rose Day Spa and more.

 Oakmont is a popular food destination in Pittsburgh.
-Favorites include Hoffstot’s, Chelsea Grill and Oakmont Tavern.
-Oakmont Bakery was recognized as America’s Best Bakery in 2013, by Bake Magazine.
-What’s Cookin At Casey’s is an excellent, Italian Restaurant awarded a Silver Reader’s Choice Award, by Trib Total Media.
+Favorites include Chelsea Grill, Hoffstot’s, The Lot, Oakmont Tavern and Pub 333.
+Oakmont Bakery was recognized as America’s Best Bakery in 2013 by Bake Magazine and What’s Cookin At Casey’s is an excellent Italian Restaurant awarded a Silver Reader’s Choice Award by Trib Total Media.

 Oakmont Country Club has been ranked #5 in America’s Top 100 courses.
 It has hosted more combined USGA and PGA championships than any other course in the U.S., including eight United States Opens, five U.S. Amateurs, three PGA Championships and two U.S. Women’s Opens.